Residents of a Fife town that featured in Outlander are delighted at the response to their plea to save their only pub from closing.

 "Many well known and loved celebrities from around the world shared and promoted the fund."

-Residents want the Inn to remain in local hands rather to be sold elsewhere when the current owners retire.
+Residents want the Inn to remain in local hands rather than be sold elsewhere when the current owners retire.

 The Go Fund Me will run for a few more weeks with locals making a community share offer soon.

-Calling it the "last stand" while speaking to The National last week Mr Collins, chair of Culross Development Trust, said: "If we can get the money, they've said they'll sell to us in preference to anyone else.
+Calling it the "last stand" while speaking to The National , Mr Collins said: "If we can get the money, they've said they'll sell to us in preference to anyone else.

 "We're hoping to get some of it from the Scottish Land Fund and the balance from the community share offer.